reneweteling/flynn-backup/README.md

 So flynn.io is awesome, only some basic automatisation tasks are missing.
 At least for me.

-1 - Automated backups
+1. Automated backups to s3
-2 - Ssl with automated renewal (wip)
+2. Ssl with automated renewal (wip)

 What this app does is just that, it uses a webinterface to manage our backup periods and apps.
 And it uses the flynncli to get all of the data from your cluster.

 ## Getting started
-1 - clone repo and create flynn app `flynn create flynn-backup` 2 - push to your cluster `git push flynn master`
+1. clone repo and create flynn app `flynn create flynn-backup`
+2. push to your cluster `git push flynn master`
-3 - add postgress `flynn resource add postgres`
+3. add postgress `flynn resource add postgres`
-4 - add missing env variables (the PG variables are already fixed by Flynn) 5 - migrate your db `flynn run bin/rails db:migrate db:seed` 6 - open up your brower to your flynn url and login with `admin` / `password` (you can change this when your logged in)
+4. add missing env variables (the PG variables are already fixed by Flynn)
+5. migrate your db `flynn run bin/rails db:migrate db:seed`
+6. open up your brower to your flynn url and login with `admin` / `password` (you can change this when your logged in)

 ## Buildpacks
-- 1 https://github.com/heroku/heroku-buildpack-ruby.git, lets let rails do its thing
+1. https://github.com/heroku/heroku-buildpack-ruby.git, lets let rails do its thing
-- 2 https://github.com/reneweteling/flynncli-buildpack.git, install the flynn cli in the container
+2. https://github.com/reneweteling/flynncli-buildpack.git, install the flynn cli in the container

 ## Env variables
 PGHOST=